 Read Easy UK is a national charity which provides free, confidential one-to-one reading coaching for adults from trained volunteers, through locally-run, affiliated volunteer groups.

-Fundraising for us
+Fundraising with us

 View our guide and inspiration for making your fundraising as successful as possible.

 There are so many fun fundraising activities to choose from.
 You may want to go it alone by taking on a personal challenge or bring friends, family, neighbours or colleagues together to share their support.

 A-to-Z of fundraising ideas

 A is for -athon – from Readathon to Yogathon, the list of possibilities is endless – what could you do for a long time or at a large scale to reach your fundraising target?

 B is for book sale – keeping to the reading theme, selling or exchanging preloved books is a sustainable way to raise money while sharing a passion for reading.

 C is for celebrations – for your birthday, wedding, religious festival, celebration of life or other special occasion, could you consider asking for donations?

 D is for dressing up, dressing down or fancy dress – whatever you like!
 Get others involved by asking them to donate to dress down or to vote for the winner of a fancy-dress competition.
 To add a reading twist, why not get everyone to dress as their favourite book or character.